MOTOR FUELS EXCISE OVERVIEW

 Motor Fuels Excise

 Generally, motor fuels excise is due on fuel used on the highway.
-The tax rate on gasoline and diesel is $.21 per gallon and the tax is included in the price charged at the retail level.
+Effective July 31, 2013, the tax rate on gasoline and diesel is $.24 per gallon and the tax is included in the price charged at the retail level.

 Very few entities are exempt from the excise due on fuel used on MA highways.
 Exempt entities include: the Federal Government, the Regional Transit Authorities and three state agencies exempted by their enabling statutes (the Water Resources Authority, the Port Authority and the MBTA).